Paper and Presentation FAQ

 Q15.
 How can I present through the Electronic Presentation Hall (EPH)?

 - Prepare and submit your paper in the normal way.

 - In your My Submissions Page, click "Presentation Details" and select EPH.

 - THEN you can register for the conference (Click on Saturday, even though you won't be there in person) and pay the EPH fee.

 - EPH presentations will use zoom.
 Instructions available.
-Contact Debbie Minnichelli, the EPH Chair, for questions.
+Contact Debbie Minnichelli or Mona Witkowski, the EPH Chairs, for questions.

 Q16.
 When will the published papers be available in IEEE Xplore?

 Typically, the published conference papers are available in IEEE Xplore around the June time frame.
 Some of this timing is not within our control and depends on the IEEE publication department.
 An email will be sent to all authors letting them know when the papers are available via IEEE Xplore.